wovo/godafoss-c-/reference/godafoss.md

    constexpr fraction operator - () const { ... }
 ```

-The - operator complements the fraction: when the fraction is interpreted
+The - operator returns the complements of the fraction:
-as a value v in the range [ 0.0 ..
-1.0 ], it returns ( 1.0 - v ).
+when the fraction is interpreted as a value v in the range [ 0.0 ..
+1.0 ],
+it returns the fraction ( 1.0 - v ).

 ```c++
 // examples